CarlG96/ultima-gym/README.md

     * Used to style the fonts of the website.

 * Pexels
-    * Used for images on website.
+    * Used for images on the website.

 * GitHub
-    * Used for repository and deployment of website.
+    * Used for the repository and deployment of website.

 * Gitpod
     * Used for development of the website.